 Regardless of the reason, a malpractice claim has the potential to seriously impact the business and hard-earned reputation of construction professionals and needs to be defended vigorously.

 Whether it is a design-based or contract administration claim, the construction malpractice attorneys at Bennett Legal Group in Orlando can protect your rights, advise on the next steps and defend the claim against you.

-Common construction malpractice lawsuits
+Common construction malpractice Lawsuits in Florida